tsdat/tsdat/docs/tutorials/aws_template.md

         * **Monthly**

-3. Go to the [CodePipeline UI in AWS](https://us-west-2.console.aws.amazon.com/codesuite/codepipeline/pipelines) and find the CodePipeline for this project, then click 'release change'.
+3. Go to the [CodePipeline UI in AWS](https://us-west-2.console.aws.amazon.com/codesuite/codepipeline/pipelines) and find the CodePipeline for this project, then click 'Release Change'.

 </div>

-### Updating an ingest or vap
+### Updating an ingest or VAP

 Changes to the deployed branch(es) in the `pipeline-template` repo will be released automatically via the CodePipeline build process in AWS, which was set up to watch for branch changes during the `./deploy_stack.sh main` step.

 The AWS CodePipeline build (created during the `./deploy_stack.sh main` step) will automatically watch for changes to your `pipeline-template` code in the `main` branch (or whatever branch you specified).
 This means that any time you push changes to that branch, CodePipeline will automatically update and re-deploy any modified ingests or VAPs.

+Changes to the `aws-template` repo are not automatically released, so you'll have to do so manually by clicking "Release Change" in CodePipeline.
+If you're ever unsure if changes went through, even though CodePipeline automatically released a change, do it manually anyway.

 !!! success